joshuakery/my-portfolio-site/src/posts/onramp.md

 #OVERVIEW

-##The [Allegheny Intermediate Unit](https://www.aiu3.net/) needed a platform to connect regional schoolteachers with remote and hybrid teaching guidance produced by passionate fellow educators.
+The [Allegheny Intermediate Unit](https://www.aiu3.net/) needed a platform to connect regional schoolteachers with remote and hybrid teaching guidance produced by passionate fellow educators.

 #UX CHALLENGE

+##Navigating a Multi-Modal Resource

-##With two modes of content delivery — pre-recorded video lessons and live workshops — AIU sought a web resource where teachers could easily access both.
+With two modes of content delivery — pre-recorded video lessons and live workshops — AIU sought a web resource where teachers could easily access both.

 <br>